New Mexico requires all signed language interpreters to be licensed in order to protect Deaf and Hard of Hearing

-- Educational – for interpreters who hold the ED: K-12 credential from RID, or who meet all the reqirements for the ED: K-12 credential.
-This license is valid only for K-12 interpreting; never for any community or post-secondary settings.
+- Educational – for interpreters who hold the ED: K-12 credential from RID, or who meet all the requirements for the ED: K-12 credential.
+This license is valid only for K-12 interpreting, not for any community or post-secondary settings.

 - Provisional – for interpreters who have completed an interpreter training program and are working toward certification.
-This license may be held for up to five years and qualifies the interpreter to work in simple educational and community settings.
+This license may be held for up to five years and qualifies the interpreter to work in appropriate educational and community settings.

 Not all interpreters are qualified to work in all settings.
 Specialized training in specific skills and vocabulary are required for many types of interpreting, such as work in medical, mental health, legal, and post-secondary environments.
 It is the responsibility of the interpreter to only accept work for which they are qualified.
 This requirement is established in the Code of Professional Conduct developed by RID and the National Association of the Deaf (NAD), which is included below.
 Interpreters with a provisional license are almost never permitted to interpret in court, and should generally not work in mental health or legal settings.